vyctorhff/petshop/ms-auth/README.md

 # Next Steps

 - Add jwt libs and configs
+- Create service for jwt
+- Valid request in dto's with annotaion
 - Insert authentication on database
-- Create service for jwt
 - Create service for generate jwt token
 - Create service for delete
 - Fix hikari pool configuration